Aspire – to live as Jesus taught us, Believe – in God, Succeed – in human flourishing

 Our School promotes a positive ethos within a stimulating and enjoyable learning environment, educating for “life in all its fullness” through a broad and balanced curriculum which provides a wide variety of opportunities.

 The school is founded on the Christian values of thankfulness, forgiveness, friendship, fellowship and trust in which personal responsibility, self-respect and respect for others are central to our children’s growth.
 Every child is seen as a unique individual loved by God, is equally valued and is fully supported and encouraged to do their very best in everything they do.

 At St Mark’s CEP School, we ensure that our children are flourishing, building strong foundations, making excellent all-round progress and reaching their potential.
-We open up horizons of hope and aspiration, nurturing and guiding pupils to fulfilment.
-We develop the skills, relationships and qualities of character for a changing society.
+We Aspire, Believe, Succeed

 As a result, we live by our Christian values of thankfulness, forgiveness, friendship, fellowship and trust in which personal responsibility, self-respect and respect for others are central to our children’s growth.

 Trust – Trust is an essential value.
 Children need to be able to know that they can depend on adults to care for them and supply their basic needs.
 Trust is fundamental to this development into healthy human beings.
 When children can trust others they develop a positive attitude towards life and have less need to be in control to make things turn out right.
 From biblical stories the children learn that God is trustworthy.
 God is in control and they can let go of their fears and worries.
 Children can trust in a loving, compassionate God and also learn to trust themselves and each other.
 Psalm 9:10 ‘Those who know your name trust in you, for you, O Lord, do not abandon those who search for you’.